Point72/csp/docs/wiki/dev-guides/Build-CSP-from-Source.md

 ## Testing

-`csp` has both Python and C++ tests.
+CSP has both Python and C++ tests.
 The bulk of the functionality is tested in Python, which can be run via `pytest`.
 First, install the Python development dependencies with

 ```bash
 make develop